-Provides a practical introduction to design techniques in structural engineering.
+This course provides a practical introduction to design techniques in structural engineering.
 The emphasis is on realistic design problems, such as the structural design of a new commercial or industrial building.
-Problems are set and supervised by practicing engineers in consultation with departmental staff and test most aspects of design.
+Problems are set and supervised by practicing engineers in consultation with departmental staff and test most aspects of structural design.

 - Conceptual structural design

 - Steel design

 - Concrete design

 This course is only available to students enrolled in the Bachelor of Engineering (Honours) (Civl) program and associated combined degrees.